J. Michael Diaz: Expired nomination to district court

-In 2016 President Obama nominated Diaz to be a U.S. District Court Judge for the U.S District Court for the Western District of Washington.
-President Obama commented on the nomination stating, "I am honored to put forward [this] highly qualified candidate for the federal bench....
-[He] will be a distinguished public servant and valuable addition to the United States District Court."
+In 2016 President Obama nominated Diaz to be a United States district judge for the United States District Court for the Western District of Washington.
 The American Bar Association unanimously rated Diaz "Qualified" for the nomination.
 The nomination expired at the end of the 114th Congress without Senate action.

 State judicial service

 Governor Jay Inslee appointed Diaz to the King County Superior Court in December 2017, effective January 22, 2018.
-At the time of appointment, Governor Inslee stated "Michael's commitment to civil rights through his outstanding legal career and community involvement will make him an excellent addition to the bench.
-His unique experiences have prepared him to understand some of the challenges facing individuals in the courtroom."

-As a King County Superior Court Judge, Diaz presided over approximately four dozen trial in all types of criminal, civil and domestic matters.
-He also served a term as the Chief Judge of King County's Patricia H. Clark Children & Family Justice Center, and served on the Court's Executive, Budget, Rules and History committees.
+As a judge, Diaz presided over approximately four dozen trial in all types of criminal, civil and domestic matters.

-Governor Inslee appointed Diaz to Division I of the Washington State Court of Appeals, effective September 2022.
-At the time of appointment, Governor Inslee stated “Over the last four years Judge Diaz has excelled on the trial bench.
-He has earned a reputation as a talented, respected, hard-working trial judge, and he will make a fantastic addition to our appellate bench.”
+Governor Inslee appointed Diaz to Division I of the Washington Court of Appeals, effective September 2022.
+He replaced Judge Jim Verellen, who retired.

 Community involvement

 As an attorney, Diaz regularly volunteered at the King County Bar Association's Neighborhood Legal Clinic Program's Spanish Language Legal Clinic, which he later helped merge with the El Centro de La Raza clinic.
-He served on KCBA's Pro Bono Service Committee, was Chair of its Neighborhood Legal Clinic Program's Advisory Committee, and Chair of its Spanish Clinic Subcommittee.
+He served on KCBA's Pro Bono Service Committee, was chair of its Neighborhood Legal Clinic Program's advisory committee, and chair of its Spanish Clinic Subcommittee.

 Diaz is on faculty at the DOJ’s National Advocacy Center, the Washington State Judicial Institute, and the Washington State Judicial College.
 He is currently the chairperson of the Washington State Supreme Court’s Interpreter Commission.
 For many years Diaz has helped coach/manage his daughters' school soccer team.